lydell/eslint-plugin-simple-import-sort/README.md

   // Then everything else, alphabetically: k,
   L, // Case insensitive.
-  m as anotherName, // Sorted by the original name “m”, not “anotherName”. m as tie, // But do use the \`as\` name in case of a tie. n,
+  m as anotherName, // Sorted by the “external interface” name “m”, not “anotherName”. m as tie, // But do use the file-local name in case of a tie. n,
 } from "./x";
 ```